 “We are the couples who argue all the time.”
 “We fight but we fix and stay together no matter what.”
 This is a tale as old as time about couples who love each other very much but can’t seem to figure out how to stop the cycle of fighting in a relationship.
 They keep on slipping into this circle of heated arguments, back and forth, not knowing when to fight for a relationship and when to give up.
 Well, if you relate to this, you are in the right place.

-In this article, trauma-informed counseling psychologist Anushtha Mishra (MSc., Counseling Psychology), who specializes in providing therapy for concerns such as trauma, relationship issues, depression, anxiety, grief, and loneliness among others, writes to help you better understand why couple’s fight and how to break the cycle of fighting in a relationship.
+In this article, trauma-informed counseling psychologist Anushtha Mishra (MSc., Counseling Psychology), who specializes in providing therapy for concerns such as trauma, relationship issues, depression, anxiety, grief, and loneliness, among others, writes to help you gain a deeper understanding of why couples keep repeating the same argument and how to stop fighting in a relationship.

 Related Reading: 13 Non-Sexual Touches To Feel Intimate And Close

-How To Stop The Cycle Of Fighting In A Relationship – Expert-Recommended Tips
+How To Stop The Cycle Of Fighting In A Relationship – 11 Expert-Recommended Tips

-Time out means all the discussions about what each person wants from the other stop immediately until both the partners can return to a calm and rational state of mind.
+This is me letting you in on a piece of relationship advice for couples I offer my clients in therapy — take time-outs.
+It essentially means all the discussions about what each person wants from the other stop immediately until both partners can return to a calm and rational state of mind.
 It’s important that you ask yourself if you are in a state where you could attend to this problem.

-It’s not the same as walking out of annoyance, which can lead to your partner feeling rejected.
+It’s not the same as walking out of annoyance, which can lead to your partner feeling rejected and can hit their self-esteem.
 It is a collaborative approach to working things out healthily and constructively and one of the most effective tips on how to break the cycle of fighting in a relationship.